 And please don't overdo it!
-Vitamin b12 essential vegan supplement, but it will not help you if you take more than necessary.
+Vitamin B12 is an essential vegan supplement, but it will not help you if you take more than necessary.

-In fact, the excess can intoxicate you and in some people it causes acne, blurred vision or palpitations.
+In fact, excess can poison you and in some people causes acne, blurred vision or palpitations.

-If you suspect that you might be deficient, I recommend that you visit a doctor or nutritionist.
-Most likely, he will order a laboratory test to confirm it.
+If you suspect you might have a deficiency, I recommend that you visit a doctor or nutritionist.
+Most likely, they will order a laboratory test to confirm it.